What is the CUNY/CITY STEM TUITION WAIVER?

 - A New York City resident at the time the waiver is applied;

-- A matriculated student in good academic standing in any Associate Degree program (AA, AS, AAS) at CSI.
+- A matriculated student in good academic standing (minimum 2.0 GPA at the time of enrollment) in any Associate Degree program (AA, AS, AAS) at CSI.
 Students enrolled in their first term without an established CSI GPA are not eligible for the waiver;

 - Eligible to enroll, meeting all necessary prerequisites, in the identified STEM course offerings;